Frequently Asked Questions

 How do I become a Nursing Assistant I in NC if I was certified in another state?

 Certified Nursing Assistants certified in other states must be competency tested through ***NACES/Pearson Vue to be listed on the NC State Registry.

-Students are encouraged to take the Nursing Assistant I Refresher course (48 hours), however taking the full Nursing Assistant I Program is a better choice if the desired outcome is passing the first time the Competency Testing is administered.
+Students are encouraged to take the Nursing Assistant I Refresher course (48 hours), however, taking the full Nursing Assistant I Program is a better choice if the desired outcome is passing the Competency Testing on your first try.
 Competency Testing is $92.00.